google/applied-machine-learning-intensive/v2/03_regression/01_introduction_to_sklearn/slides.md

 <!--
 Scikit-learn also comes with many functions for measuring model performance in the metrics package.
-In this case we are calculating the "mean squared error".
+In this case we are calculating the "mean squared error."
 Don't worry too much about what that means for now.
 We have a unit dedicated to calculating error in your models that you will see soon.
 -->

 ---